mikenizo808/Installing-Kali-Linux-on-Ubuntu/README.md

 ## Login to `kali`
 With your VM powered on, click onto the screen so the console takes focus, then you can login with your user and password created earlier during setup.

-*Tip: By default `kali` will make you type in the username and password, so be careful not to type your password into username field!*
+*Tip: By default `kali` will make you type in the username and password, so be careful not to type your password into the username field!*

 ## Update Kali
 Launch a terminal and perform the following.